 *Your Maryvale application must be submitted by Friday, Nov.
 30 to receive priority consideration for a merit-based Maryvale scholarship or award.
 Please note that there is no separate application needed to be considered for merit-based Maryvale scholarships or awards.

 At least one $12,000 scholarship will be awarded to a ninth grade applicant in recognition of superior academic achievement.
 This will be renewable for each subsequent year — as long as the student remains in strong academic standing.
-All ninth grade applicants who apply by the Dec.
-14 deadline are considered for this scholarship; a separate application is not required.
+All ninth grade applicants are considered for this scholarship; a separate application is not required.

 Trustees' Leadership Awards

 Multiple $5,000 awards will be given to ninth grade applicants in recognition of strong academic and leadership accomplishments.
 They will be renewable for each subsequent year — as long as the students remain in strong academic standing.
-All ninth grade applicants who apply by the Dec.
-14 deadline are considered for these awards; a separate application is not required.
+All ninth grade applicants are considered for these awards; a separate application is not required.

 Middle School Leadership Awards

 Multiple $2,500 awards will be granted to Middle Schoolers whose solid academic and leadership records distinguish them from their peers.

 Through a generous grant from the Sports Boosters, Maryvale offers an award of $1,000 to an outstanding scholar-athlete who is entering ninth grade.
 In addition to grades, participation in school athletics, recreation councils and club teams are factors in consideration.

 - Knott Scholarships

 - The Gary Lee Ryon, Jr. Memorial Foundation